 Grant awards are evaluated by management and determined to either be unconditional contributions, exchange transactions, or conditional contributions.
 If considered to be an unconditional contribution, revenue from grants is recorded upon notification of the award.
 If considered to be an exchange transaction, revenue from grants is recorded as expenses are incurred under the terms of the respective grant agreement.
 If considered to be a conditional contribution, revenue from grants is recorded at the time the conditions on which they depend have been met.
-No government grants in the accompanying statement of activities for the year ended June 30, 2023 are considered exchange transactions.
+No government grants in the accompanying statements of activities for the years ended June 30, 2024 and 2023 are considered exchange transactions.

 A portion of the Organization's revenue is derived from cost-reimbursable grants, which are conditioned upon certain performance requirements and/ or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with specific grant provisions.
-Any amounts received prior to incurring qualifying expenditures would be reported as refundable advances in the statement of financial position.
-The Organization received cost-reimbursable grants that have not been recognized of approximately \$450,000 for the year ended June 30, 2023, because qualifying expenditures have not yet been incurred.
+Any amounts received prior to incurring qualifying expenditures would be reported as refundable advances in the statements of financial position.
+The Organization received cost-reimbursable grants that have not been recognized of approximately \$473,000 and \$450,000 for the years ended June 30, 2024 and 2023, respectively, because qualifying expenditures have not yet been incurred.
 No advance payments have been received.